Thursday, April 29, 2021

 "No one below the rank of a Baron shall use or wear any cloth of gold, cloth of silver, tinsel satin," or any other 'silk or cloth mixed or embroidered with gold or silver,' upon pain of forfeiting the forbidden apparel and paying a fine.

-Such prohibitions can hardly have been vitally necessary, since the prices of these forbidden fabrics were generally so high that only the greatest nobles, the richest merchants, or the royal family could afford to wear them.
+Such prohibitions can hardly have been vitally necessary, since the prices of these forbidden fabrics were generally so high that only the greatest nobles, or the royal family could afford to wear them.

 **A quick lesson on currency during the Tudor dynasty: The penny or pence, was the basic unit of currency.
 Twelve pence made one shilling; and 20 shillings or 240 pence made one pound.
 20 shillings in 1509 is the equivalent of $15,180 in USD (U.S. Dollars) as of 2012.
 Therefore, one yard of cloth of gold would have sold in today's market for the equivalent of $45,540 USD.